-Yes, this is the same GTA V you’ve probably played when the game first came out on September of last year.
-And yes, in terms of pure “content”, there isn’t a lot you haven’t experienced before.
-The graphics are slightly better and there are better songs to listen to on the radio as you hurl down the highway, which is busier than ever, with half of Los Santos’ police force after you.
+Yes, this is the same GTA V you’ve probably played when the game first came out in September of last year.
+And yes, in terms of pure “content,” there isn’t a lot you haven’t experienced before.
+The graphics are slightly better, and there are better songs to listen to on the radio as you hurl down the highway, which is busier than ever, with half of Los Santos’ police force after you.

-Grand Theft Auto V on new-gen consoles feel almost entirely like a brand new game, and a totally fresh experience.
+Grand Theft Auto V on new-gen consoles feel almost entirely like a brand new game and an utterly fresh experience.
 Why?
 Because the game now supports a first-person mode, and it looks and feels incredible and a little bit disturbing.

 While driving, you can look around the vehicle you’re in and notice all sorts of little details.
-If you drive an old buggy, you’ll notice the makeshift repairs done to its interior with duck tape and wires, but If you steal a high-end sports car, the dashboard will be all sleek with a digital radio that actually displays the name of the song you’re currently listening to.
-It doesn’t stop there; helmets will effect your peripheral vision and sunglasses will taint the world in a blue or green hue.
-Those little touches make the already familiar experience of driving more interesting and even novel.
+If you drive an old buggy, you’ll see the makeshift repairs done to its interior with duck tape and wires.
+But should you steal a high-end sports car, the dashboard will be all sleek with a digital radio that displays the name of the song you’re currently listening to.
+It doesn’t stop there; helmets will affect your peripheral vision, and sunglasses will taint the world in a blue or green hue.
+Those little touches make the already familiar experience of driving more exciting and even novel.

-But the changes this new point of view brings to the game is much more noticeable when not behind the wheel.
-After all, you where already able to drive in first-person before, sort of.
-When you’re walking about the city of Los Santos or hiking through the rocky desert and wooded mountains of Blaine County, you’ll notice so many details that really help bring this world to life.
-For all I know they could’ve already been there, but this is the first time I noticed the manga comics in Lester’s apartment, or the posters and CDs in Franklin’s room, all thanks to the new camera angle.
+But the changes this new point of view brings to the game are much more noticeable when you’re not behind the wheel.
+After all, you were already able to drive in first-person before, sort of.
+When you’re walking about the city of Los Santos or hiking through the rocky desert and wooded mountains of Blaine County, you’ll notice so many details that bring this world to life.
+For all I know they could’ve already been there, but this is the first time I saw the manga comics in Lester’s apartment, or the posters and CDs in Franklin’s room, all thanks to the new camera angle.

 Unfortunately, GTA V doesn’t make a perfect transformation into a first-person shooter, and that’s mainly because of the controls.
-The scheme that works for a third-person game doesn’t really work for a first-person one, and you’ll need time to adjust, especially if you play a lot of first-person shooter like I do.
+The scheme that works for a third-person game doesn’t really work for a first-person one, and you’ll need time to adjust, especially if you play a lot of first-person shooters as I do.
 I kept trying to sprint using L3, which in GTA V makes you crouch and move even slower.
-In general, the controls feel clumsy in first-person, but since you can switch between third and first person perspective with a press of a button, it isn’t a major issue.
+In general, the controls feel clumsy in first-person, but since you can switch between third and first-person perspectives with a press of a button, it isn’t a big issue.

 Thankfully, most of the truly horrible stuff is done during cutscenes, which always take you back to third-person mode, so you don’t have to see someone’s head pop under your boot up close and personal.
 Plus, that one famous and controversial scene is still in third-person.
-As for the sex, well… we better not talk about the sex part.
-Lets just say it’s even more ridiculous than before.
+As for the sex… we better not talk about the sex part.
+Let’s just say it’s even more ridiculous than before.

-It’s always hard recommending you should purchase and play a game you already own on a different format, but new-gen Grand Theft Auto V provides a whole new way of experiencing the game.
+It’s always hard recommending you should purchase and play a game you already own in a different format, but new-gen Grand Theft Auto V provides a whole new way of experiencing the game.
 The additional details and visual enhancements aren’t enough to justify a new release, but the first-person mode more than does – trust me on this.
-All the content is still there, with hours upon hours of missions, heists, side activities, exploration and mayhem, only from a fresh perspective.
+All the content is still there, with hours upon hours of missions, heists, side activities, exploration, and mayhem, only from a fresh perspective.